davidhozic/discord-advertisement-framework/docs/source/guide/GUI/schema.rst

     Example edit (string) definition window

-After we are satisfied with our definition, we can click *Save* to save the changes into the parent (previous) window.
+After we are satisfied with our definition, we can click *Save* to save the changes into the parent (previous) object.

 Account definition